nishantsingh95/demo/README.md

 # demo
-it is  a demo repo
+it is  a demo repo.